-CMS currently posts all technical information, guidelines, such as those referenced in this document, as well as webinar slide decks, audit resources, and other documentation on the CMS zONE EDE Documents and Materials webpage.
-Ref.
-CMS has divided these pages and the documentation across the following subject areas (as of November 2020): General EDE Guidance and Information, Business Audit Resources, Privacy and Security Audit Resources, Eligibility Information, API Information, Issuer Technical Workgroup Slides, and Upcoming and Historical Deployment Information.
+CMS currently posts all technical information, guidelines, such as those referenced in this document, as well as webinar slide decks, audit resources, and other documentation on the CMS zONE EDE webpage.
+101 CMS has divided these pages and the documentation across the following subject areas (as of December 2022): General EDE Guidance and Information, Business Audit Resources, Privacy and Security Audit Resources, Eligibility Information, API Information, EDE Slides From Issuer Technical Workgroup, Upcoming and Historical Deployment Information, and Additional Direct Enrollment Information.

 This webpage is accessible by members of the following CMS zONE communities: Private Issuer Community (for issuers), the Web-Broker Community (for web-brokers), and the EDE Auditors Community.
-Representation for third-party Auditors, webinar slide decks, and FAQs to these communities, and will highlight updates during the weekly ITWG webinars.
+CMS will post all EDE updates, information for third-party Auditors, webinar slide decks, and FAQs to these communities, and will highlight updates during the weekly ITWG webinars.

 CMS will provide updates with further requirements and resources as they become available.
-A prospective EDE Entity should regularly check the EDE Documents and Materials webpage.
-Unless otherwise specified, any guidance or requirements stated as forthcoming in this document are expected to be made available through the CMS zONE Communities for EDE.
+A prospective EDE Entity should regularly check the EDE webpage.
+Unless otherwise specified,

+100 Webinar Registration can be found at the following link on CMS zONE: https://zone.cms.gov/document/slides-cms-issuer-technical-workgroups-tuesdays any guidance or requirements stated as forthcoming in this document are expected to be made available through the CMS zONE Communities for EDE.